Testing for Extractables and Leachables from Container Closure Systems

 Testing per USP <661>

-Systems used to package therapeutics products – often called “Packaging Systems”, are generally constructed and composed from materials that may include glass, metals, plastics and elastomers/homologous polymers with a range of molecular weights and several additives.
+Systems used to package therapeutics products – often called “Packaging Systems” – are generally constructed and composed from materials that may include glass, metals, plastics and elastomers/homologous polymers with a range of molecular weights and several additives.
 These systems are usually in contact with the pharmaceutical product at some point during manufacturing, storage or administration and cause a big concern regarding safety.
 With recent revisions, the USP <661> focuses on Safe Plastic Packaging for Pharmaceutical Products.

+New packaging systems that have not gained regulatory approval for use with a to-be-marketed pharmaceutical product would need to be tested according to <661.1> and <661.2>.
 Pacific BioLabs offers testing services catering to both USP <661.1> and <661.2> chapters.
 Our objective is to help you determine the required testing for your materials and the ideal testing matrix so you will be able to plan ahead for your product.

 USP <661.1> Plastic Materials of Construction